KxSystems/docs-v1/README.md

 - Extracts from V1 and V2 of _Q for Mortals_

+## Local copy

+If your Net connection is slow, you might prefer to download the site for local use from [code.kx.com/q.zip](http://code.kx.com/q.zip).

 ## Reference

 The Reference articles have been exported from the wiki and their content incorporated into a hierarchical table of contents.
 Details on each q function are arranged in pages grouped under /ref by semantic topic: see _Reference/Semantics_ in the LHS navigation.